SUPPORTING THE WORK OF SAINT JOHN’S

 God at the heart of Saint John’s, Saint John’s at the heart of Brigg.
 Our mission statement says what we at Saint John’s believe God calls all people to do – worship God and serve our community.
 For example:

-• Parish Eucharist each Sunday
+• Parish Eucharist 4th Sunday of the month

 • Services for the major festivals like Christmas, Easter, Harvest and Remembrance

 • Celebratory services for our community, such as the Town Carol Concert, the Civic Service, services for our schools and local organisation services to name a few.

 • Saint John’s is used free of charge by our wider community for the Brigg Live Arts, The Brigg Town Business Partnership Festival of Christmas Trees and Wreaths, the annual Memorial Service and many other events.

 • Our Church Hall is hired by many community groups.

 • Refreshment and hospitality to the community each Farmer’s Market.

 • Visit the sick and housebound, and our care homes,

 • Prayer at each full meeting of the Town Council

 • Supporting the Town Council, the Brigg Town Business Partnership, the Rotary Club and other community groups